-The undersigned hereby appoints Robert G. Culp, III, Kenneth R. Bowling and Franklin N. Saxon, and each of them, attorneys and proxies with full power of substitution, to act and vote as designated below the shares of common stock of Culp, Inc. held of record by the undersigned on July 17, 2012, at the Annual Meeting of Shareholders to be held on September 18, 2012, or any adjournment or adjournments thereof.
+The undersigned hereby appoints Robert G. Culp, III, Kenneth R. Bowling and Franklin N. Saxon, and each of them, attorneys and proxies with full power of substitution, to act and vote as designated below the shares of common stock of Culp, Inc. held of record by the undersigned on July 17, 2014, at the Annual Meeting of Shareholders to be held on September 17, 2014, or any adjournment or adjournments thereof.

 This proxy will be voted as directed herein.
 If no direction is made, this proxy will be voted for the nominees listed in proposal 1, and for proposals 2 and 3.
 If, at or before the time of the meeting, any of the nominees listed on the reverse side has become unavailable for any reason, the proxies have the discretion to vote for a substitute nominee or nominees.
+This proxy also confers discretionary authority to vote on the approval of minutes, any matters incident to the conduct of the meeting, or any other matters that may properly come before the meeting.